-How to make your teenager (or “threenager”!) be happy and cooperative during the family photo shoot?
+How to make your teenager (or a “threenager”!) be happy and cooperative during the family photo shoot?

-So you have made the decision and booked a family photo shoot with a local photographer?
+So you have made the decision and booked a fine art photo shoot with a local photographer?

-You are excited, finally you are going to have some lovely pictures together!
-Some of them are going to be posed, and other more natural in style.
-You start thinking about where you want to hang the frames to make a stunning centrepiece of your lounge, you plan your photo shoot outfits and then… Facepalm, he is not going to pose!
-She is not going to smile.
-Ideally, you would take a picture of you and your husband only and then ask your photographer to somehow photoshop your children into it… Suddenly you feel like a rubbish mum, how the hell they all make their children smiling?
+You are excited, finally you are going to have some lovely pictures to frame!
+You start thinking about poses and outfits, and where you want to hang the frames to make a stunning centrepiece of your lounge, you plan the whole experience and then… Facepalm, he is not going to pose!
+She is not going to smile… Suddenly you feel like a rubbish mum, you recall all the beautiful portraits from your photographer’s website and you think how the hell they all make their children cooperating?
 Why your friends have them gorgeously framed sugar coated wall art pictures scattered around their places and making you feel envy?
 Are their children easier than yours?

 The final effect depends on a few factors.

-Another idea is to have a session in your home.
+If you are still not convinced perhaps you should consider to organize a session in your own home.
 The natural environment for your child should help him to be a bit less rebel.
 Well…usually…

 With older children, I would not push them too much towards smiling if they don’t want to.
 And here is another thing for you mum: sometimes you need to adjust your expectations and change that “picture perfect” in your head.
 You may want your daughters to wear red tartan dresses and plaits, sit together and smile.
 I get it!
 But if one of them is over 10 (or under 3!) it may be rather difficult to achieve.
 And even if you “force” her to smile, her face just won’t look happy anyway.

 Again, trust your photographer to do their job.
-They should make the session relaxed and funny experience, they should be able to make your child smile or to create a beautiful “serious face” portrait.
+They should make the session relaxed and funny experience, they should be able to make your child smile or to create a beautiful “serious face” portrait, which will look like a piece of art.
 Perhaps the smile is not as essential as you thought?